PaulRBerg/prb-proxy/README.md

 new OPCODES have been added to the EVM, and development environments like [Hardhat](https://hardhat.org/) make writing smart contracts a breeze.

 PRBProxy is a modern version of DSProxy, a "DSProxy 2.0", if you will.
 PRBProxy still uses `DELEGATECALL` to forwards contract calls, though it employs the
-[high-level instruction](https://ethereum.stackexchange.com/q/37601/24693) rather than inline assembly.
-All in all, there are three major improvements:
+[high-level instruction](https://ethereum.stackexchange.com/q/37601/24693) rather than inline assembly, which makes the code easier to understand.
+All in all, there are two major improvements:

 1. PRBProxy is deployed with [CREATE2][1], unlike DSProxy which is deployed with [CREATE](https://ethereum.stackexchange.com/questions/760/how-is-the-address-of-an-ethereum-contract-computed).
 This